-Mr Starink has extensive credentials in providing engineering, process design and process audit consultancy services in the delivery of leading hard-rock lithium mining and downstream integration of lithium chemicals projects.
-Mr Starink is currently serving as the CEO and Managing Director of project financier Oryx Management Ltd, and as Managing Director of engineering consultancy Mining Management Services Pty Ltd. Mr Starink has the following interest in shares, options and rights in the Company as at the date of this report - nil ordinary shares, 4,500,000 options exercisable at \$0.25 on or before 8 December 2023 and 2,400,000 Share Appreciation Rights exercisable at \$0.082 expiring on 5 October 2025.
+Mr Starink serves as the Company's Chief Technical Officer.
+He has extensive credentials in providing engineering, process design and process audit consultancy services in the delivery of leading hard-rock lithium mining and downstream integration of lithium chemicals projects.
+Mr Starink is currently serving as the CEO and Managing Director of project financier Oryx Management Ltd, and as Managing Director of engineering consultancy Mining Management Services Pty Ltd. He is also serving as the Chief Technical Officer (part time) of Viridian Lithium S.A.S.
+Mr Starink has the following interest in shares, options and rights in the Company as at the date of this report - nil ordinary shares, 4,500,000 options exercisable at \$0.25 on or before 8 December 2023 and 2,400,000 Share Appreciation Rights exercisable at \$0.082 expiring on 5 October 2025.

-Mr Ramón Jiménez Serrano Executive Director | Appointed 6 September 2022
+Mr Ramón Jiménez Serrano

+Executive Director | Appointed 6 September 2022 (Previously CEO, Extremadura New Energies Appointed 23 March 2022)

 Mr Jiménez brings a wealth of experience in leadership and management in the industrial and services sectors, with CEO and Managing Director roles leading major Spanish companies.
 Mr Jiménez oversaw 7 years of significant growth as CEO of world leading development infrastructure and construction company Acciona Industrial.
 This included the growth into new business lines such as waste to energy, biomass, biofuels, photovoltaic and hydrogen projects globally.
 Furthermore, Mr Jiménez was CEO of Acciona Service in parallel for 5 years, leading 18,000 employees globally in facility management, energy services, waste and environmental management.
 Mr Jiménez previously held the Managing Director and CEO roles for Tedagua and Cobra (ACS Group), where he oversaw the permitting and construction of numerous water and energy infrastructure projects under EPC and O&M contracts both in Extremadura, Spain and internationally.
 Local stakeholder engagement and progress of large investments with community alignment and support were critical in the success of these businesses.
-Mr Jiménez has the following interest in shares, options and rights in the Company as at the date of this report - nil ordinary shares and 3,500,000 Performance Rights expiring 29 August 2025.
+Mr Jiménez has the following interest in shares, options and rights in the Company as at the date of this report - nil ordinary shares.
+3,000,000 options exercisable at \$0.25 on or before 15 December 2025 and 3,500,000 Performance Rights expiring 29 August 2025.